zebleck/Brain-Tumour-Analysis/README.md

 # Download model

-The VGG-16 model pretrained on ImageNet and then trained on all tumour data can be found [here](https://1drv.ms/u/s!Anworwr0CwTdg7JR4opsZx2pzSoL9w?e=IPESMe).
+The VGG-16 models, one pretrained on ImageNet and one trained from scratch can be found [here](https://1drv.ms/f/s!Anworwr0CwTdg7JPAVt2zCHYm_mV9w?e=ejehBW).

-The VGG-16 model not pretrained and trained on all tumour data can be found [here](https://1drv.ms/u/s!Anworwr0CwTdg7JQkkTNU1FzEuLq-w?e=dmUggs).